The SAT may be a household name, but high school students should also familiarize themselves with the PSAT, or Preliminary Scholastic Aptitude Test.

 When aiming for a particular score, students should think about their motivations, experts say, whether that’s trying to practice for the SAT or to earn a coveted and competitive scholarship.

-On the PSAT 8/9, 812 was the mean score for eighth grade test-takers, compared with 863 for their ninth grade peers, according to 2019-2020 data from the College Board.
-The mean score on the PSAT 10 and PSAT/NMSQT was 925 for sophomores.
-For juniors taking the PSAT/NMSQT, the mean score was 1004.
+On the PSAT 8/9, 835 was the mean score for eighth grade test-takers, compared with 892 for their ninth grade peers, according to 2020-2021 data from the College Board.
+The mean score on the PSAT 10 and PSAT/NMSQT was 959 for sophomores and 1044 for juniors.

 Scores can reveal strengths and weaknesses, Plott says, and make students aware of deficiencies they can address before the SAT.
 Pinpointing the exact score needed to earn a National Merit Scholarship is tricky, however, because it varies.
 There’s no set number from year to year.

-According to the National Merit Scholarship Corp. website, the 50,000 qualifiers for the award are identified by a Selection Index that is “calculated by doubling the sum of the Reading, Writing and Language, and Math Test scores.”
-Those qualifiers are ultimately pared down to approximately 7,600 National Merit Scholars and about 1,100 other special scholarship winners.
+According to the National Merit Scholarship Corp. website, the 50,000 qualifiers for the award are identified using a selection index that is “calculated by doubling the sum of the Reading, Writing and Language, and Math Test scores.”
+Those qualifiers are ultimately pared down to National Merit Scholars and other special scholarship winners.